 This strategy links to the Medium Term Financial Strategy, the Investing in Leicestershire Fund (IILP) Strategy and the Treasury Management Strategy.
-The IILP Strategy sets out the Council's approach to non-Treasury Management investments made to support the Council's objectives through property and infrastructure assets that will have an element of financial return, for example supporting economic development.
+The IILP Strategy sets out the Council's approach to non Treasury Management investments made to support the Council's objectives through property and infrastructure assets that will have an element of financial return, for example supporting economic development.
 The level of funding available for the IILP is determined by the Capital Strategy.

-The overall approach to developing the capital programme is based upon the following key principles:
+The overall approach to developing the capital programme is based upon the following key principles;

-- To invest in priority areas of growth, including roads, infrastructure, economic growth; - To invest in projects that generate a positive revenue return (spend to save); - · To invest in ways which support delivery of essential services; - Passport Government capital grants received for key priorities for highways and education to those departments. - Maximise the achievement of capital receipts. - Maximise other sources of income such bids to the LLEP, section106 housing developer contributions and other external funding agencies. - No investment in capital schemes primarily for financial return, where borrowing is required anywhere within the capital programme (in line with the prudential code). - In exceptional circumstances limited prudential borrowing will be considered where needed to fund essential investment in service delivery.
+- To invest in priority areas of growth including roads, infrastructure, economic growth and to support delivery of essential services. - No discretionary Capital schemes will be added to the programme unless fully funded by external sources. - Capital schemes will only be added to the programme once a Business Case has been completed. - To invest in projects that generate a positive revenue return (spend to save), Minimum return on investment for new schemes: 7% return (c.10 year payback) - Passport Government capital grants received for key priorities for highways and education to those departments. - No new forward funding of section 106 contributions. - Maximise external sources of income including capital receipts, section106 housing developer contributions and bids to external funding agencies. - No investment in capital schemes primarily for financial return where borrowing is required anywhere within the capital programme (in line with the Prudential Code). - In exceptional circumstances limited prudential borrowing will be considered where needed to fund essential investment in service delivery. - Thorough risk appraisal of new schemes, with adequate contingencies held.

-The 4 year capital programme 2023-27 totals £509m.
-External funding from capital grants, section 106 agreements and third party contributions totals £270m.
+The 4-year capital programme 2025-29 totals £439m.
+External funding from capital grants, section 106 agreements and third-party contributions totals £240m.
 Without this funding being available schemes of any significant size would not be affordable by the Council.

-The balance of funding required is £239m and is from one off revenue reserves, capital receipts and a funding gap of £124m to be financed by prudential borrowing at a cost to the Council's revenue budget of around £8m p.a. over the next 40 years.
+The balance of funding required is £199m to be funded from one off revenue reserves, capital receipts and a funding gap of £84m to be financed by prudential borrowing at a cost to the Council's revenue budget of around £6.5m p.a. over the next 40 years.
 This is a significant commitment to the Council given its wider financial pressures.